 Although this Paleo pumpkin loaf doesn't contain any added sugar, a tablespoon or two of honey, maple syrup or coconut sugar would be acceptable additions.
 Also, if you're feeling a pumpkin chocolate chip loaf, then feel free to add a handful (or two) of your favorite chocolate chips to the batter.
 My kids definitely approved of this extra add-in 😉

-This is one of those "one bowl" bread recipes.
-Meaning, literally all you have to do is pour the ingredients into one bowl, add the batter to a lined baking pan and bake!
+This is a one-bowl pumpkin banana bread.
+Meaning, all you have to do is combine the ingredients in one bowl, pour the batter into a lined baking pan and bake!

 Peel the bananas, then mash in a medium-sized mixing bowl.
 Whisk in the pumpkin, eggs, avocado oil, vanilla and apple cider vinegar.

 Add the remaining ingredients to the mixing bowl (cassava flour, baking powder, cinnamon, pumpkin spice and salt) and whisk until well combined.